I quit smoking more than 15 years ago (the date was February 21, 2005).

 It feels good.
-In few weeks or a month you will notice that you feel better and have more energy.
+In a few weeks or a month, you will notice that you feel better and have more energy.

 More taste.
-As your tongue starts to is cleaned from tar and recovers its sensitivity you will have more taste in your food.
-Everything becomes more nuanced and you may start using less spice
+As your tongue gets cleaned from tar and recovers its sensitivity, you will have more taste in your food.
+Everything becomes more nuanced, and you may start using less spice.

 No hangovers.
-In a few months you will notice that you don’t have anymore hangovers after the party where you had “one” to many.
+In a few months, you notice that you have no more hangovers after the party where you had “one” too many.

 Lung capacity.
-I have asthma and I visit pulmonologist (this is a fancy word for a lung doctor) every few years.
-As luck would have it I had a visit just 6 months before I quit smoking.
-My lung capacity was measured at 6.1 liters.
+I have asthma, and I visit pulmonologist (this is a fancy word for a lung doctor) every few years.
+As luck would have it, I had a visit just 6 months before I quit smoking.
+They measured my lung capacity at 6.1 liters.
 This is pretty average for an adult male.
-Then 18 months after I quit I had another visit to the pulmonologist and my lung capacity was measured again.
-The result?
-More than 6.7 liters, this means 10% increase.
+Then 18 months after I quit, I had another visit to the pulmonologist and measured the lung capacity again.

 Clean clothes.
 You don’t smell like a butt of a cigarette.
 It’s really nice if you think about it.

 Save money.
-Depending where you live you will save about 1500 dollars per year.
+Depending on where you live you will save about 1000 to 2000 dollars per year.
 You can get a lot of nice stuff for that amount of money.
 Every year after quitting!